Chevron Corporation research snapshot

 Industry trend

-Oil and gas remain essential to global energy security, and Chevron benefits from LNG, Permian scale, deepwater assets, and data-center power opportunities.
-The offset is that the industry faces cyclicality, policy pressure, carbon-transition risk, and volatile geopolitics.
+Oil and gas remain essential to global energy security, and Chevron benefits from LNG, Permian scale, deepwater assets, Guyana, the Tengizchevroil expansion, Iraq and Venezuela optionality, and data-center power demand.
+The offsets are cyclicality, policy pressure, and carbon-transition risk.

 Valuation and margin of safety